khulnasoft-lab/design.khulnasoft.com/contents/contribute/get-started.md

 place.
 For changes that affect visual designs or user experiences, it can be helpful to include a mockup.

+Additionally, if you want to add a new component or edit an existing one, familiarize yourself with our [Component Lifecycle](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/blob/master/doc/component-lifecycle.md).

 ### UX proposals

 If your proposal involves a new guideline or UX paradigm, ping a